cbourke/CSCE156-Lab07/readme.md

 ## 2. Querying a Database

-You will be connecting to a remote SQL database server on CSE and executing several queries.
+You will be connecting to a remote SQL database server on `cse-linux-01.unl.edu` and executing several queries.
 The queries you will be performing involve a database that contains data about music albums, songs and the artists involved.
 The structure of the database is illustrated in